 MAYBE PALERMO or: What E100304 is All About

 Cancer currently plagues humanity.
 As effective as chemotherapy can be, it usually damages both cancer cells and healthy cells resulting in a considerable burden for the patient.
 Scientists at the Institute of Polymer Chemistry have developed a "transport medium" that takes the cancer drug directly to the cancer cells - and without considerable damage to the healthy cells.

 Scientists at the Institute for Experimental Physics, opens an external URL in a new window, Department of Soft Matter Physics, opens an external URL in a new window, have created stretchable batteries.
 This means that, for example, electronic devices could soon be incorporated into textiles along with a power supply.
 The field of application is consumer electronics, but also medical technology and other fields.
 The sky's the limit!

 CATS, RATS & LOVEBIRDS

-The fourth project of this type from the Institute for Semiconductor and Solid State Physics deals with fundamental aspects of silicon photonics and in particular with electrically operated germanium quantum dot lasers for on-chip applications.
+The third project of this type from the Institute for Semiconductor and Solid State Physics deals with fundamental aspects of silicon photonics and in particular with electrically operated germanium quantum dot lasers for on-chip applications.